ericnewnam/ericnewnam.github.io/README.md

 <br><br>
 The data here represents general economic characteristics of all American census tracts and were collected by the US Census Bureau - each observation represents a numbered unique census tract.
 They are taken from the DP03 and DP05 tables of the 2015 American Community Survey 5-year estimates.

    Factor analysis was performed in order to determine what factors may be intertwined within the dataset, and may possibly be driving the rate of impoverished workers and impoverished children.
-This factor analysis will omit the 6 racial groups, and try to determine underlying factors that exist _outside of race/ethnicity_.
+This factor analysis will omit the 6 racial categories, and try to determine underlying factors that exist _outside of race/ethnicity_.
 <br><br>

 4. [**_Ensemble Learning: The Use of the Random Forest Algorithm to Perform Human Activity Recognition From Wearable Accelerometer Data._**](https://ericnewnam.github.io/sklearn-random-forest2.html)